-The entire procedure usually requires three, or at least two visits to the dentist.
-They are for consultation, to take the measurements of the veneers required and to apply them.
+The entire procedure usually requires three or at least two visits to the dentist.
+They are for consultation, to take the measurements of the veneers needed and to apply them.
 More than one teeth can undergo the process of veneering in a single sitting.

 Diagnosis:The teeth are screened for any problems.
-Issues such as discoloration, cracks, chipping, etc. are examined.
+Issues such as discoloration, cracks, chipping, etc., are examined.
 It is decided whether or not veneers are required.
-Sometimes, an x-ray is required to get a better view of the teeth.
+Sometimes, an x-ray is necessary to get a better view of the teeth.

-Preparation: In order to make space for a veneer, about half a millimeter of enamel is removed from the tooth.
+Preparation: About half a millimeter of enamel is removed from the tooth to make space for a veneer.
 This is almost equal to the thickness of the veneer that would be fused to the tooth.
 During the process, anesthesia may or may not be used.

 Preparation of the veneer: An impression of the tooth is made and sent to the laboratory.
 It takes about 15 to 30 days for the veneer to be prepared.

 Pre-bonding: This is a very elaborate process and has to be done with high accuracy.
 The veneer is placed on the tooth and checked for fit and color.
 The perfect fit is obtained by grinding the veneer many times.
-The color can be adjusted by the proper usage of bonding cement.
+The proper usage of bonding cement can adjust the color.

 Bonding:Next, the tooth will be cleaned and roughened.
-This is done in order to provide a good grip for the veneer when placed on the tooth.
-Dental cement is applied to the tooth and the veneer is placed in position.
-A special light beam is applied to the veneer in order to activate the chemicals in the cement.
+This is done to provide a good grip for the veneer when placed on the tooth.
+Dental cement is applied to the tooth, and the veneer is placed in position.
+A special light beam is applied to the veneer to activate the chemicals in the cement.
 This hardens the cement quickly, bonding the veneer to the tooth firmly.
-Any excess cement is removed and the person's bite is evaluated.
+Any excess cement is removed, and the person's bite is evaluated.
 Any final changes needed to be made to the veneer are taken care of.